Latest News

 On November 12, they were called to testify.

-The court ruled that Sidenor sold metal to Israel Military Industries (a subsidiary of Elbit Systems) in a transaction that was allegedly done without the approval or registration by the government.
+The court said Sidenor had sold steel to Israel Military Industries (a subsidiary of Elbit Systems) in a deal that was allegedly done without proper government authorization or registration.

 The High Court ruled that the executives "went forward with the deal knowing that (the company) was a producer of both heavy weapons and light weapons and that the materials sold were to be used in the manufacture of weapons."